Jaroslaw1980/spark-wsl-pycharm-install/README.md

   export SPARK-HOME=”/mnt/c/Users/YOU/Ubuntu/Programs/spark-3.5.0-bin-hadoop3”
   ```
 ## 4. python pip and pyspark installation
+* since Ubuntu already has python 3.10 preinstalled we need to install pip
 * type this command to install pip for linux

   ```